Troll doll: In entertainment

-Television and film
+Television

-In 1991, Créativité & Développement released a cartoon special called The Magic Trolls And The Troll Warriors, that featured Trolls battling against King Nolaf and his Troll Warriors.
-The special promoted the Troll dolls under the Magic Trolls for girls and the Troll Warriors for boys.
+In 1991, Créativité & Développement released a cartoon special called The Magic Trolls and the Troll Warriors, the special featured Magic Trolls battling against King Nolaf and his Troll Warriors.

 In 1992, DIC (who would later produce Trollz in 2005) released a half hour special called Super Trolls.
 The special featured three heroic trolls who fight an evil troll named Craven.
 The special was released on VHS by Buena Vista Home Video.

+In 1993, Graz Entertainment and Sachs TV Entertainment released an action cartoon based on the troll dolls called Stone Protectors.
+The show featured a kingdom built out of crystals that came under attack by the reptilian troll-like Saurians; their leader, Zok, desired the powerful crystals protected by the Empress.
+Zok broke into the castle and reached for the crystals only to see them explode into pieces and fly to the Earth.

+In 2005, DIC as part of a licensing campaign with Dam, they produced Trollz.
+An animated TV series that featured five teenage girl trolls named after the gems on their belly buttons, their names are Amethyst, Ruby, Sapphire, Topaz, and Onyx.
+The trolls call themselves the “Best Friends for Life”.
+They live in a city called Trollzopolis, a city within a magical world.
+They use magic to help them with their everyday life.
+They also save the world from an evil green gremlin named Simon and his red monster dog friend named Snarf.

+Film

 In that same year, a direct-to-video sing-along special was released titled The Trollies Radio Show, with puppet trolls singing somewhat dated hits such as "Kokomo", "Woolly Bully", and "Do Wah Diddy", as well as some original songs.

 Also in the same year, GoodTimes Entertainment released a direct-to-video sing along series Treehouse Trolls.
 The two videos were Treehouse Trolls Forest of Fun and Wonder and Treehouse Trolls Birthday Day.

-In 2005, DIC as part of a licensing campaign with Dam, they produced Trollz.
-A cartoon that featured five teenage girl trolls named after the gems on their belly buttons, who call themselves the “Best Friends for Life.”, with their names being Amethyst, Ruby, Sapphire, Topaz, and Onyx.
-They also use magic to help them throughout their everyday life, as well as living in a city within a magical world.

-In 2016, following DreamWorks’ purchase of the troll property, they produced Trolls.
-A 3D computer-animated musical comedy film based on the Troll dolls.
+In 2016, following DreamWorks’ purchase of the troll property, they produced Trolls, an animated musical comedy film based on the Troll dolls.
 The film was released on November 4, 2016.
 It was directed by Mike Mitchell and co-directed by Walt Dohrn, with Anna Kendrick and Justin Timberlake providing the voices of Poppy and Branch.
-A sequel, Trolls World Tour, was scheduled for theatrical release on April 10, 2020 in North America.
+A sequel, Trolls World Tour, was scheduled for theatrical release on April 10, 2020, in North America.
 The film was originally planned to be released theatrically in the United States on this day, but the film was released simultaneously in drive-in theaters, as regular movie theaters closed due to the restrictions caused by the COVID-19 pandemic, and through Premium VOD in the United States, Canada, United Kingdom, South Korea and Italy.
 This affected the number of projections and the box office performance of the film.
 As the pandemic receded, the film was released back in regular movie theaters.
+Another sequel, Trolls Band Together was released exclusively in theaters on November 17, 2023.